Following a daily protocol of healthy oral hygiene habits can help your smile remain its very best between appointments.

 Maintain Your Regular Visits With Us

 One of the best tips for maintaining a healthy, brilliant smile is keeping regular oral hygiene appointments for check-ups and cleanings.
-Dr Jolene Dague is your smile headquarters for dentist in the Davenport, IA.
+Dr Jolene Dague is your smile headquarters for dentist in the Davenport area of Iowa.
 Visit the website or use the contact form on this page to make an appointment.
 We look forward to hearing from you.